 Good Dividends translate the UN SDGs that focus on humanity's needs to become part of the everyday activity of the business.

 Through the selection and pursuit of particular SDGs, value can be generated across the business.
 In this way, the business can be an enormous force for good.
-To understand how this can occur please try out the SDG Dashboard – the tool provides a selection process and measuring tool.
+To understand how this can occur please try out the SDG Configurator – the tool provides a selection process and measuring tool.